blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 Your niche in the empire is as caravan guard.
 Your rugged silhouete is a convincing argument for thieves and beasts alike to move along peacefully.
 Whether tiger, leophard, lion, or bobcat, you jaws are the source of your power.
-You may expend a hit die to unleash a roar that forces all creatures within 10 feet to succeed a DC 15 wisdom saving throw or become frightened for 1 turn.
+You may expend a stamina_die to unleash a roar that forces all creatures within 10 feet to succeed a DC 15 wisdom saving throw or become frightened for 1 turn.
 Your bite force is your last and most powerful line of defense.
 Your bite deals 1d6 piercing damage.